dbakewel/netbots/README.md

 ### Messages

-All messages are python dict type and contain a str 'type' key with a value of type str.
+All messages are python dict type and contain a 'type' key with a value of type str.
 All message key/value pairs are described below in the format:

 ```
 { 'type': <str>, '<key>': <type>, '<key>': <type>, ... }